PythonMilano/Pycon9/conference_recap.md

 ### (EN) Python and the automatic astromical photografy.
 Attendee: keobox
 We already seen this in PyMi in November 2017, but it was a pleasure to listen this again during the PyBeer!
 Showing this during the PyBeer was necessary since we need the dark, since this talk was again a big demo of AstroScheduler, the Python application that Nicola wrote to make his own astronomical observatoty automatic: this means the observatory is able to take pictures of Galaxies and other astronomical objects "alone", drive by a script.
 Great talk.
-The only issue was that the venue was too noisy and not all attendand where able to listen well.
+The only issue was that the venue was too noisy and not all attendands were able to listen well.
 #### Takeaways
 - Everything is possible!